Updated: Sep 15

 Also, spading the soil next to your plants can help make them easier to pull.

-If you’re harvesting them for their tops, simply cut the greens from the roots when you harvest the turnips.
+If you’re harvesting them for their growing turnips tops, simply cut the greens from the roots when you harvest the root vegetables from your vegetable garden.

 Wash and then store them separately.
-You can also use the greens when you thin crowded plants, before the roots begin to grow.
+You can also use the turnip greens when you thin crowded plants, before the root growth.

 Separate your turnip greens from the roots, then clean and store both of them in the fridge, usually for about a week or two.
+Or if you have a root cellar, let the name lead the way.
+Store them there like your own person grocery store.
 Turnip greens can be cooked as a savory vegetable – yum!